 - The truck transports the products to a transload facility.

-- At the transload facility, products are transferred to a rail car.
+- The transload facility transfers products to a rail car.

 - The product type determines how it is transferred (e.g., pump, crane or forklift) and to which type of rail car (e.g., tank car, flat car or boxcar).